-- You can request, via Studielink, to have your enrolment terminated.
-The institute director will then terminate your enrolment with effect from the month following the date of your request (7.42.1).
+- 1. You can request, via Studielink, to have your enrolment terminated.
+The institute director will then terminate your enrolment with effect from the month following the date of your request (7.42.1)22.
 That is unless you request to be disenrolled at a later time, in which case the enrolment will end with effect from the month you specified. - 2.
-If your enrolment is terminated, any tuition fees already paid will be refunded as follows: - a. if your enrolment is terminated in the course of the academic year, but not with effect from 1 July or 1 August of that year, you will be refunded one twelfth of the tuition fees paid, for each month of the academic year during which you are no longer enrolled (7.48(4)); - b. if your enrolment is terminated with effect from 1 July or 1 August of the academic year, no tuition fees will be refunded.
+If your enrolment is terminated, any tuition fees already paid will be refunded as follows: - a. if your enrolment is terminated in the course of the academic year, but not with effect from 1 July or 1 August of that year, you will be refunded one twelfth of the tuition fees paid, for each month of the academic year during which you are no longer enrolled (7.48(4)): - b. if your enrolment is terminated with effect from 1 July or 1 August of the academic year, no tuition fees will be refunded.
 An exception to this is when enrolment is terminated in the event of the student's death.
-In that event, the remaining part of the tuition fees for the entire year will be refunded. - 3.
+In that event, one-twelfth of the tuition fee will be refunded for each remaining month of the relevant academic year - 3.
 If, in the academic year in question, you are also enrolled in a second study programme at the university or another funded university (of applied sciences), and you are exempt from paying tuition fees for the second enrolment, no tuition fees will be refunded if you are disenrolled from your first programme at the university (7.48(1)).